Frequently Asked Questions

 How can I obtain a transcript?

-To order official transcripts, visit the Office of the Registrar.
+To order official transcripts, visit the Transcript website.

 How can I pay?